-For Regional Water Planning purposes, it is proposed that the 2026 Plateau Region Plan will adopt a conservative Ellenburger-San Saba Aquifer availability rate of 0.007 acre-feet/acre/year over the 286,000-acre productive area or a total of 2,002 acre-feet/year.
+For Regional Water Planning purposes, it is proposed that until actual production is monitored, the 20212026 Plateau Region Plan will adopt a conservative Ellenburger-San Saba Aquifer availability rate of 0.007 acre-feet/year over the 286,000-acre productive area or a total of 2,002 acre-feet/year.
 This volume is subdivided between the Colorado and Guadalupe river basins in eastern Kerr County into 200 acre-feet/year and 1,802 acre-feet/year respectfully.